 Hazardous waste is generated by all sectors of Irish society, from large industry, healthcare to small businesses, households and farms.
 It is for the most part managed by a professional hazardous waste industry and is treated appropriately and in accordance with legal requirements.
 Large quantities of hazardous waste are generated, and there is scope to reduce this generation of waste through waste prevention programmes.
 Around half of Irish hazardous waste is exported for treatment.
-There are some problems with so-called 'unreported' hazardous waste in Ireland, where small amounts of consumer hazardous waste are produced in households and small businesses and can be inappropriately managed.
+For more on hazardous waste statistics click here.

 Download Report on National Difficult Waste Facility - Technical & Economic Aspects of developing a National Difficult Waste Facility. (incorporating hazardous waste landfill)

 Download Report on Economic Study of Solvent Treatment aimed at improving self sufficiency in treatment

 Find out more about SEA - Strategic Environment Assessment